-The DebConf Content team would like to call for proposals for the DebConf20 conference, which will take place in Haifa, Israel, between August 23rd and 29th 2020.
-It will be preceded by DebCamp from August 16th to 22nd.
+The DebConf Content team would like to call for proposals for the DebConf20 conference, which will take place online, from August 23rd to 29th, 2020.

 Submitting an Event

 You can now submit an event proposal.
 Events are not limited to traditional presentations or informal sessions (BoFs): we welcome submissions of tutorials, performances, art installations, debates, or any other format of event that you think would be of interest to the Debian community.

 Regular sessions may either be 20 or 45 minutes long (including time for questions), other kinds of sessions (workshops, demos, lightning talks, …) could have different durations.
 Please choose the most suitable duration for your event and explain any special requests.

 In order to submit a talk, you will need to create an account on the site.
 We suggest that Debian Salsa account holders (including DDs and DMs) use their Salsa login when creating an account.
 However, this isn’t required, as you can sign up with an e-mail address and password.

 Late submissions are possible and will be considered on a case by case basis.

 Though we invite proposals on any Debian or FLOSS related subject, we have some broad topics on which we encourage people to submit proposals, including but not limited to: